uvaai/ml2/40 Module 4/10 Decision Trees & Random Forests/content.md

 These next few short videos by Victor Lavrenko give a more formal and more complete picture of what a Decision Tree is and how exactly it is built.
-They also cover the extensions to continuous features, regession and Random Forests.
+They also cover the extensions to continuous features, regression and Random Forests.

 ### Decision Tree: How it works